ShekharNarayanan/ShekharNarayanan/README.md

 ## Hi there 👋
 My name is Shekhar and I am a research software engineer and data steward.
 I love making clean, easy to use software and telling stories with data.

+- 💻 I have experience handling and working with API based workflows.
+- 📚 My latest project involves dealing with unstructured text documents and developing a universal file format converter for text.
+You can check it out **[here](https://gitlab.uvt.nl/tsb-rst/universal_text_conversion)**
 - 🔭 I have previously worked on developing a brain-machine interface for communication using machine-learning techniques.
 - 👯 I’m looking to collaborate on open sources projects related to data science, software development and health care!
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/shekharnarayanan?lipi=urn%3Ali%3Apage%3Ad_flagship3_messaging_conversation_detail%3B95jvCMN3T%2BGBzXNO6egxxQ%3D%3D)